qujia7/qujia7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD in cosmology at the University of Cambridge working with Blake Sherwin.
+I am a Postdoctoral Fellow in cosmology at the University of Cambridge working with Blake Sherwin.
 My research focuses on turning microwave data collected from telescopes into insights about our Universe.

 I am a member of the Simons Observatory and the Atacama Cosmology Telescope.